Improved penalty algorithm for Mixed Integer PDE Constrained Optimization Problems: Problem formulation

 \begin{lemma} Introducing for $x\in\R^{N+l}$

 and $f:\R^l\to\R^N:u\mapsto K^{-1}M\Phi u$, problems \eqref{eq:MINLP_raw_MINLPpaper} and \eqref{eq:MINLP_raw_contrelax_MINLPaper} are equivalent to

 and

 respectively. $W\subset\R^{N+l}$ is a compact set and $X\subset\R^{N+l}$ is compact and convex such that \eqref{eq:MINLP_contrelax_MINLPaper} is a convex problem. \end{lemma} \begin{proof} The equivalence of the problems in question follows from the definition of the sets $W$ and $X$ and the map $f$.
 Furthermore, $W$ is obviously compact and $X$ as the image of a compact convex set under a linear map is compact and convex.
-Thus, the convexity of \eqref{eq:MINLP_contrelax_MINLPaper} follows from the convexity of $X$ and the convexity of $\tilde{J}$ where the matrix
+Thus, the convexity of \eqref{eq:MINLP_contrelax_MINLPaper} follows from the convexity of $X$ and the convexity of $\tilde{J}$ where the matrix $ , $ with $M$ being positive definite, is positive semidefinite. \end{proof}